MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedin-learning.md

 **Congratulations!** Your learning admins can now gain key insights and engagement metrics through their Microsoft Power BI application.

-## Common issues & troubleshooting tips
+## Common issues and troubleshooting tips

 If the data update fails when attempting to refresh data: